 What are intensifiers?

-Intensifiers are adverbs (a kind of adverb of degree) that can make a word stronger or weaker and more meaningful.
+Intensifiers in English are adverbs (a kind of adverb of degree) that can make a word stronger or weaker and more meaningful.
 An intensifier typically modifies the adjective that comes right after it.

 These words don’t really mean anything on their own – if they’re removed from a sentence, the sentence will still make sense.

 Intensifiers vary in strength, so they’re not all interchangeable: using ‘fairly’ instead of ‘really’, for example, will change your meaning.
 The best way to understand how to use intensifiers in English is to go through some examples, so let’s get into it!

 Making an adjective stronger